elixir-europe/interoperability_2024-26/pages/portfolio/portfolio.md

 FAIRsharing collections group together community-relevant resources (standards, databases or policies) by domain, project or organisation.
 In the context of the ELIXIR Interoperability Platform, FAIRsharing and ELIXIR community representatives are building a comprehensive picture of those resource types for all ELIXIR Communities, creating enriched ELIXIR content and highlighting recommendations from these communities.
 This picture of discipline-specific resources has the ELIXIR FERs at its central focus.
 The ELIXIR community collections are discipline-specific, live representations of standards and related databases in FAIRsharing that allow the communities to track their status and maximise their use.
 FAIRsharing is working with six ELIXIR communities and in discussions with the remaining communities; of these, the ELIXIR Biodiversity and Toxicology communities have already completed their core contributions.
 They have created FAIRsharing collections and associated automated reports representing and describing the resources that encourage best practices in their respective domains (see links below).
 The community representatives engaged with this activity are attributed as ELIXIR (and FAIRsharing) [Community Champions](https://fairsharing.org/community_champions), gaining extra privileges to curate ELIXIR-relevant content within FAIRsharing and ensuring they are credited for their efforts via their ORCID profiles.

-To further supplement FERs and community FAIRsharing collections, closer ties between RDMkit and FAIRsharing have been developed.
+To further supplement FERs and community FAIRsharing collections, closer ties between RDMkit and FAIRsharing have been developed and will shortly be made public.
 Each domain-specific page in RDMkit already had a complete table of cited resources, including cross references to FAIRsharing.
-In recent updates, FAIRsharing collections are automatically created and maintained from RDMkit "Your domain" pages.
+As part of these developments, FAIRsharing collections are automatically created and maintained from RDMkit "Your domain" pages.
 The curation of the collections therefore happens directly on RDMkit, by the page authors in collaboration with the RDMkit editorial team.
 Moving from the educational content in RDMkit to the graph of interconnected standards, databases and policies relevant to that content makes for a more enriched and comprehensive experience for discipline-specific researchers in the life sciences.

 #### ELIXIR Toxicology Community